Year Identified: 2001

 University of Maryland School of Medicine

 Ahmed and his team at the University of Maryland have developed a mouse model of the most prevalent USH1F mutation.
 They are now using the mouse model to test gene therapies developed by labs at the University of Western Australia and the University of Pittsburgh.
 Dr. Ahmed’s team is testing two compounds, both of which are showing efficacy in their mouse model.
-Additionally, in collaboration with Dr. Westerfield they are also testing drug therapies.
-He is also working to develop a mini gene for gene replacement for USH1F.

 Gene Therapy for USH1F